rola93/altBotUY/docs/technical-readme.md

  * Implement broadcast message to followers to share news on the bot

 # ROAD MAP (prioritized):
+ * **BUGFIX**: Can not send DMs to all followers since the API start to throw error; maybe need to sleep or use different messages
  * ~~**IMPROVEMENT**: Read the following list and use this instead of the `settings.ACCOUNTS_TO_CHECK`.~~
  * ~~**IMPROVEMENT**: crontab based local deploy, run it once a day~~
  * ~~**IMPROVEMENT**: Follow back followers whose tweets can't be read.~~